SouperSalamander/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 - [ ] Percentage increase/decrease.

-- [ ] An area to quiz the user on these topics.
+- [x] An area to quiz the user on these topics.

 - [ ] Quiz progress could be tracked over time.

-- [ ] Tthere could be a competative aspect against other users.
+- [ ] There could be a competitive aspect against other users.
 This would be especially good in a school setting as it would really encourage young people to spend time practising these techniques.